 The labels of this box are greed and stupidity.
 We should not waste too many words on this label.
 Watch the scene of the animated film Finding Nemo (2003), where little fish Nemo is being saved by a pelican from hundreds of seagulls, or “flying rats” as the pelican calls them, crying “mine, mine, mine, mine”.
 This image is often the image people have when thinking about gulls.
 Birds that even shit on the heads of bronze statues of dead important people.
 Imagine!
 Perhaps an argument not to tear down these statues.

 Seagulls were, for example, being accused of snatching snacks from strolling tourists in Sint Ives in Cornwall, the UK.
 It turned out, again, it was only a few specialized individuals (Camphuysen, 2018).
 The same holds true for your weekly annoyance when your trash bags are being ripped open in front of your doorstep, within a few minutes.
 Not the slightest respect for your privacy.
-Displaying all your personal stuff to your neighbours.
+Displaying all your personal stuff to your neighbors.
 Do remember, it is probably a fixed group.
 Also, realize they get old.
 Probably, the seagulls in your street know you much better than you know them.
 They might have seen your kid being born and go the high school.

 And, lastly, take this advice.
 If you happen to be at a spot where a group of seagulls have mastered the technique of snatching food, look them in the eye.
 As long as you have eye-to-eye contact with the bird, it will not try its luck.
 At least, not so fast (Goumas, 2020).